1.4.1. Environmental Change in the LSJRB

-The history of environmental management of the St. Johns River watershed, and water resources in Florida, is a complex, convoluted, but relatively short history.
+The history of environmental management of water resources in Florida, and the St. Johns River watershed, is a complex, convoluted, but relatively short history.
 Major milestones in environmental management in Florida have taken place within the last century, with much of the story occurring during our living memory (Table 1.1 and Appendix 1.4.1).
-The story of water management in Florida unfolds as a tale of lessons learned, a shift from reigning to restoring, from consuming to conserving.
+The story of water management in Florida unfolds as a tale of natural resource exploitation, lessons learned, and a shift from reigning to restoring, from consuming to conserving.

 Impacts to the environment mirrored the steady population growth during the early 1900s.
 Entrepreneurs, investors, and government officials in Florida at this time were thoroughly focused on the drainage and redirection of water through engineering works (Blake 1980).
 Near Jacksonville, the federal government began decades of projects to dredge and straighten the St. Johns River in order to improve navigation (Monroe and Hong 2018).